MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first computer programmer was actually a woman?
-Her name was Ada Lovelace, and she worked on Charles Babbage's early mechanical general-purpose computer, the Analytical Engine, in the 1800s.
-Despite living in a time when women weren't typically engaged in such fields, Ada wrote what is considered the world's first computer program.
-Even more curious, she did this more than a hundred years before a computer, as we know it today, was even invented.
+Did you know that the very first computer programmer was actually a woman?
+Countess Ada Lovelace, an English mathematician and writer, is recognized as the world's first programmer.
+She wrote the first machine algorithm for an early computing machine that existed only on paper in the mid-1800s, the Analytical Engine created by Charles Babbage.
+Talk about a pioneering spirit in an era where computing was largely theoretical!